jgrembi/DIETFITS_GutMicrobiotaPlasticity/README.md

 # DIETFITS_GutMicrobiotaPlasticity
 Gut microbiota analysis from the DIETFITS study; found that plasticity (variability) was important for sustained weight loss.
-Manuscript can be found [here](https://doi.org/10.1038/s41598-020-58000-y)
+The manuscript in Scientific Reports can be found [here](https://doi.org/10.1038/s41598-020-58000-y).

 This github project contains the analysis files for the DIETFITS gut microbiota study by Grembi, Nguyen, Haggerty, Gardner, Holmes, and Parsonnet.